Zeal8bit/Zeal-8-bit-OS/README.md

 The binary can be directly flashed to a ROM, to a NOR flash, or any other storage the target computer is using.
 It can also be used to boot an emulator.

-For example, to flash it on an W27C020 (256KB) EEPROM, you can still use a TL866xx programmer with [minipro](https://gitlab.com/DavidGriffith/minipro/) and the following command:
+For example, to flash it on a W27C020 (256KB) EEPROM, you can still use a TL866xx programmer with [minipro](https://gitlab.com/DavidGriffith/minipro/) and the following command:

 ```
 minipro -w -S -p w27c020 build/os_with_romdisk.img